Euro zone yields come off one-month lows after Brexit talks extended | Business

 "It's political will at this stage rather than what's possible, but what's clear now is that it's never really over.
 If there's no deal, we won't really know because talks will go on until the very last minute," said ING rates strategist Antoine Bouvet.
 "If that is the case, we will continue to have a grind lower in rates progressively, a deal will give you a knee-jerk reaction higher."

-Both euro zone and Gilt yields were about 1 to 3 basis points across the board, with Germany's 10-year yields , the benchmark for the bloc, higher 1.5 bps at -0.623%.
-British 10-year Gilts were up 2.5 bps at 0.20%, while Ireland -- the euro zone country most affected by Brexit -- saw its 10-year borrowing costs rise off last week's record low to -0.31%.
+Both euro zone and gilt yields were up about 1 to 3 basis points across the board, with Germany's 10-year yields , the benchmark for the bloc, 2 bps higher at -0.615%.
+British 10-year gilts were up as much as 6 bps at 0.23%, while Ireland -- the euro zone country most affected by Brexit -- saw its 10-year borrowing costs rise off last week's record low at -0.31%.